Premium cardiovascular health formula

 Hibiscus has also been recently shown to improve cholesterol profiles, triglyceride levels and even blood sugar and insulin resistance.

-One 3-month study found that a garlic extract significantly improved cholesterol, triglycerides and fibrinolytic activity.
+One three-month study found that a garlic extract significantly improved cholesterol, triglycerides and fibrinolytic activity.
 A recent meta-analysis of 26 studies on garlic and cholesterol found that garlic reduces total cholesterol (TC) and triglycerides (TG).

 L-Theanine is an amino acid found in green tea that is known to reduce stress and promote a relaxed alertness by increasing alpha brainwaves.
 This kind of state directly precedes stage 1 sleep.
 Two animal studies have also found blood pressure modulation in rats supplemented with L-Theanine.